Credential stuffing attacks: How to keep your user data safe4 min read

 It’s especially effective against inside jobs or phishing attacks that target employees.
 No company or an employee is perfect, meaning an intrusion is inevitable in the long run.
 Keeping user data encrypted properly minimizes the risks of data breaches and the consequences.

 Passwords aren’t safe anymore.
 It can be argued that they were never safe to begin with, but that’s another conversation.
 With rampant data breaches and user credentials being sold on black markets for pennies, businesses need another paradigm for their user authentication systems.

 Implementing a two-factor authentication solution into your user log-in process eliminates the aforementioned credential stuffing attacks altogether.
 Even if a user’s credentials are out there for everyone to see and exploit, with 2FA, nobody will be able to log in except the real owner of that account, thanks to additional methods of verifying a user such as OTP.
 Doing away with passwords altogether is yet again another option, as outlined in our blog in the past.

 If you’re looking for a verification solution, VerifyKit has you covered.
-VerifyKit is a flexible verification solution that enables you to deliver one-time passwords to your users via SMS, and popular IM platforms like WhatsApp and Telegram.
+VerifyKit is a flexible verification solution that enables you to deliver one-time passwords to your users via SMS, and popular IM platform WhatsApp.
 Using IM platforms that are tied to your users’ unique phone number hardens your log-in security even further and eliminates the risk of attacks such as credential stuffing, as users use their personal phones to log in to your app or website.
-Not only that, using IM services instead of traditional text messages reduces your cost of user verification by 80%.
+Not only that, using IM services instead of traditional text messages reduces your cost of user verification.
 Check VerifyKit out today.